-Each prospective and qualified investor who desires to subscribe for Preferred Shares must:
+Each prospective and qualified investor who desires to subscribe for Participating Shares must:

-- (a) Complete and sign the form of subscription agreement prescribed by the Company from time to time (the "Subscription Agreement") specifying the number and class of Preferred Shares being subscribed for (the Company reserves the right to use different forms of Subscription Agreements for different investors); - (b) complete and sign two copies of the Risk Acknowledgement under BCI 32-517 in the form attached as Schedule "C" to the Subscription Agreement; - (c) if the investor is an "accredited investor" as defined in NI 45-106, complete and sign the accredited investor questionnaire attached as Schedule "A" to the Subscription Agreement; - (d) if the investor (i) is not an "accredited investor" as defined in NI 45-106, and (ii) is not purchasing Preferred Shares with an acquisition cost to the investor of not less than \$150,000 paid in cash, complete and sign two copies of the Form 45- 106F4 Risk Acknowledgement, in the form attached as Schedule "B" to the Subscription Agreement; - (e) deliver payment of the subscription price for the Preferred Shares subscribed for to the Company by certified cheque, bank draft or other electronic transfer satisfactory to the Company.
-Payments delivered to the Manager will be held in trust pending the later of the date of Closing the date which is two days following receipt of the subscription price (See Item 11 Purchaser's Rights "Two Day Cancellation Right for All Investors"); and - (f) deliver to the Company the Subscription Agreement, Risk Acknowledgment and any other forms, declarations and documents as may be required by the Company to complete the subscription.
+- (a) First contact the Exempt Market Dealer, Drake Financial Ltd., at their principal offices (2190 McCallum Road, Abbotsford, B.C.
+V2S 3P3; Phone: (604) 855-6661) and arrange to meet with them regarding the suitability of investing and completing the due diligence process; - (b) Complete and sign the form of subscription agreement prescribed by the Company from time to time (the "Subscription Agreement") specifying the number and class of Participating Shares being subscribed for (the Company reserves the right to use different forms of Subscription Agreements for different investors);

+- (c) if the investor is an "accredited investor" as defined in NI 45-106, complete and sign the accredited investor questionnaire attached as Schedule "A" to the Subscription Agreement; - (d) if the investor (i) is not an "accredited investor" as defined in NI 45-106, and (ii) is not purchasing Participating Shares with an acquisition cost to the investor of not less than \$150,000 paid in cash, complete and sign two copies of the Form 45-106F4 Risk Acknowledgement, in the form attached as Schedule "B" to the Subscription Agreement; - (e) deliver payment of the subscription price for the Participating Shares subscribed for to the Company by certified cheque, bank draft or other electronic transfer satisfactory to the Company.
+Payments delivered to the Manager will be held in trust pending the later of the date of Closing the date which is two days following receipt of the subscription price (See Item 11 - Purchaser's Rights "Two Day Cancellation Right for All Investors"); and - (f) deliver to the Company the Subscription Agreement, the Form 45-106F4 Risk Acknowledgment, and any other forms, declarations and documents as may be required by the Company and the Exempt Market Dealer to complete the subscription.